Global Processed Fruit and Vegetables Market By Type, By Application, By Segmentation, By Region, And By Country 2026

 2020 IMPACT

-COVID-19 lockdown and home cooking trend boost sales of shelf stable and frozen processed fruit and vegetable products in 2020
+Coronavirus (COVID-19) provides impetus for home use of processed fruit and vegetables as consumers work and study remotely and limit foodservice visits

-Desire for convenience and time-saving drives sales of frozen processed fruit and vegetables in 2020
+Healthy eating, versatility and convenience needs spike sales of processed fruit and vegetables

-Macromex retains lead as domestic players and private label continue to expand
+Private label dominates through new product development aimed at offering healthier, more premium products with good price-quality ratios

 RECOVERY AND OPPORTUNITIES